 - Mindfulness vs Rumination: Awareness that you are hurting and expressing compassion to yourself.
 Allowing yourself to be with your emotions instead of suppressing them.

-“Treating ourselves with the same kindness, care and concern that we treat a good friend.”
+In other words, Self-Compassion is “Treating ourselves with the same kindness, care and concern that we treat a good friend.”

 -Dr. Kristin Neff, Ph.D.

 Dr. Kristin Neff, Ph.D., a world leading expert on self-compassion, has a self-test on her website: http://self-compassion.org/test-how-self-compassionate-you-are/.
 Before you read on, take a moment to go through this short, 26 question survey.